-Implementation Topics Stage Asset Inventory and Census preparation (including formal-informal users and vulnerable PAPs) Prepared during RAP preparation.
-However, since it is prepared as a living application tracking table, it will be updated during construction.
+Implementation Topics Stage Asset Inventory and Census preparation (including formal-informal users and vulnerable PAPs) Will be prepared during RAP Addendum finalization.
+However, since it is a living application tracking table, it will be updated during construction.
 Disclosure of the RAP Addendum After last draft of RAP Addendum Announcement of the eligibility and the entitlements to PAPs household-based determined within the scope of the RAP Addendum During Q2 2025 / The deadline for applications will be within 30 days from the meeting date.
 Compensations according to national legislation The timing of compensations is done part by part, unless the land is leased, national legislation payment has been completed for each parcel before the civil works.
-ETL's effected area is on the forestry land.
-There isnt any effected people on this project.
-Compensations according to international requirements During Q2 2025 Mobilization of the contractor and the subcontractors After national compensations.
+ETL's expropriation amount hasnt been paid yet Compensations according to international requirements During Q2 2025 Mobilization of the contractor and the subcontractors After national compensations.
 Land entry will be made available only after full compensation (including top-ups where necessary) is paid.
-Before construction Land entry protocols for the temporary affected lands ETL construction completed on November 2024 CLO activities, negotiations with PAPs and the operation of the GM During the Project Community level supports During the Project Compensations harms and damages During the Project Monitoring and Evaluation (M&E) During the Project, periodically Close-out audit 1 year after finalisation of compensation and livelihood restoration activities
+Before construction Land entry protocols for the temporary affected lands ETL construction hasnt been started yet CLO activities, negotiations with PAPs and the operation of the GM During the Project Community level supports During the Project Compensations harms and damages During the Project Monitoring and Evaluation (M&E) During the Project, periodically Close-out audit year after finalisation of compensation and livelihood restoration activities